tca19/programming-notes/expert-c-programming/ch07-memory/ch07-notes.md

 Using `memcpy` is ~10x faster than a dumb copy `dest[i] = src[i]` because
 `memcpy` is tuned for high performance and uses SIMD instructions and directly copies lines (which are 4-bytes).
 The naive solution copies bytes by bytes.

+### The Data Segment and Heap
+The data segment contains the **heap**.
+It is used for dynamically allocated storage, like `malloc`.
+Everything in the heap is anonymous.
+You cannot access it by name, only by pointer. `malloc/calloc/realloc` are the only way to get storage from the heap.

+Unordered `malloc/free` cause heap fragmentation.
+The heap keeps track of available and unvailable regions (with a linked list of available blocks).

+Memory obtained with `malloc` can be `freeed` and then reused, but this memory can't be given back to the OS until the program terminates.